MaxZvarych/Doc_design_graphical_work/library-project/README.md

 # first of all make 'git clone'

-# Than rean npm install to install all libriries that you need (In the project directory)
+# Than run npm install to install all libriries that you need (In the project directory)

 # Getting Started with Create React App